Optimize your server and workstations to minimize performance issues in QuickBooks Desktop.

 View and Edit your NIC settings

-- Select the Microsoft Windows Start button, select Control Panel.
-(In older Windows versions, you need to select Settings before you select Control Panel.)
+- Select Start then type Control Panel in the search.
+(In newer Windows versions, you need to select Settings, then type Control Panel.)

-- Double-click System and select the Hardware tab.
+- Double-click System then select the Hardware tab.

 - Select Device Manager.

-- Select the + next to Network adapters to expand the list.
+- Select Network adapters to expand the list.

 - Right-click the NIC and select Properties.